Sweden vs Romania halted as Alexander Isak suffers racist abuse by fans in European Qualifier

 Play was allowed to continue after around 90 seconds after those in the stadium were warned of their conduct.

-Isak told Swedish broadcaster C More: "I just asked the referee if he heard anything.
+Isak, whose parents are from Eritrea, told Swedish media: "I just asked the referee if he heard anything.
 A couple of minutes later he paused the match and said he had heard something.

 #Romania v #Sweden #EURO2020 qualifier stopped tonight after Alexander Isak reported racism.— Fare (@farenet) November 15, 2019